 How active an organization in producing and acquiring a new body of knowledge depends on how its training and development programs focus more on bridging knowledge gaps, developing innovation skills and enhance professional development.
 Such programs can improve internal networks and engagements, and in turn, build the desired institutional entrepreneurship.

 Educational attainment is important.
-However, the growth mindset among students and adult learners is more important and vital.
-Authors Arthur L. Costa, Robert J. Garmston, Diane P. Zimmerman coined the interesting principle of Cognitive Capital, which is more likely to empower individuals, organizations, government agencies and even a whole nation to generate better knowledge.
+However, the growth mindset among students and adult learners is more critical and vital.
+Authors Arthur L. Costa, Robert J. Garmston, Diane P. Zimmerman coined the exciting principle of Cognitive Capital, which is more likely to empower individuals, organizations, government agencies and even a whole nation to generate better knowledge.

 All governments in the developed world provide many programs to support new ventures, startups and innovation; and there are many funding programs for formal R&D programs.
 However, what if you do not qualify for such programs?
-There are other activities beyond formal R&D that could enable you to harness the power of Institutional Entrepreneurship.
+Other activities beyond formal R&D could enable you to harness the power of Institutional Entrepreneurship.

-Recently, our team was working on a new startup building Insurance and Warranty Depo.
-The CEO and our principle consultant were working on strategies to enable the company fully use available resources.
+Recently I was working on a new startup building Insurance and Warranty Depo.
+The CEO and I were working on strategies to enable the company fully use available resources.
 One of the ideas is to establish an R&D. Our perception of the new unit is not only focusing on the technical and technological sides, but we also added other non-traditional R&D activities that are proven to improve the company’s competitiveness and value proposition, yet not equally funded compared to formal R&D and innovation programs, such as:

 - Improving performance,